mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # MASQUE server behavior {#server}

+Upon the establishment of a HTTP Connection with the proxy on its service addresses.
+HTTP level capabilities will be exchanged in the HTTP SETTINGS frame.
+This will determine if support of datagrams is indicated.
+If indicated by the client, the MASQUE server SHALL send a H3_DATAGRAM SETTINGS parameter with a value of 1 to indicates is support.

+A MASQUE server that receives an IP-CONNECT request examines the target URL to determine if this request is for tunnel or flow forwarding mode.
+Based on the mode it determines if the required headers are present and which of the optional headers that are included.

+The proxy maintains a database with mappings between the HTTP connections and stream IDs and the IP level selectors and Conn-ID information.
+Using this database and the pool of available addresses and the requests IP-Address-Handling, Conn-ID, IP-Version, IP-Address headers (if included) to select a source IP address.
+This selection for flow forwarding mode is further discussed below in
+{{flow-address-selection}}.
+For Tunnel Mode, the proxy determine if the proposed IP address per IP-Version and IP-Address headers is possible to use if included, else selects a otherwise unusued address from its pool.
+For tunnel mode the IP selector for incoming traffic for this HTTP Connection and Stream ID is simply the IP destination address.

-A MASQUE server that receives an IP-CONNECT request, opens a raw socket and creates state to map a connection identifier, which might be a tuple, to a target IP address.
-Once this is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client.
-To indicate support of datagrams, if requested by the client, the MASQUE server sends H3_DATAGRAM SETTINGS parameter with a value of 1.
-The response MAY contain and IP-Address header indicating the outgoing IP address or IP address range selected by the proxy.
+Once the mapping is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client.
+The response MUST contain an IP-Address header indicating the outgoing source IP address or IP address range selected by the proxy.

-All DATA frames received on that stream as well as all HTTP/3 datagrams belonging to this CONNECT-IP asociation are forwarded to the target server.
+All Datagram capsules received on that stream as well as all HTTP/3 datagrams belonging to this CONNECT-IP association are processed for forwarding to the target server.
+For flow forwarding mode the Datagram is processed as specified in {{IP-header}} to produce IP packets that can be forwarded.
+For tunnel-mode the complete IP packet are extracted from the Datagram and then forwarded as specified in
+{{tunnel-decapsulation}}.

 IP packets received from the target server are mapped to an active forwarding connection and are respectively forwarded in an CAPSULE